-In addition to these materials, Innoflue® by Centrotherm Eco Systems and PolyPro® by M&G Duravent are also approved vent and combustion air materials for installations in the U.S.A.
+In addition to PVC and ABS pipe and fittings, Innoflue® by Centrotherm Eco Systems and PolyPro® by M&G Duravent are also approved vent and combustion air materials for installations in the U.S.A. and Canada.
 Manufacturers Installation instructions for these products must be followed.
 These products have specific instructions for installing, joining and terminating.
 Do not mix materials or components of one manufacturer with materials or components of another manufacturer.
-Refer to the following chart for plastic pipe & fittings specifications.